backstage/backstage/.changeset/sharp-dingos-learn.md

 '@backstage/core-compat-api': patch
 ---

-**_BREAKING_**: delete alpha DI compatibility helper for components, migrating components should be simple without an helper.
+Delete alpha DI compatibility helper for components, migrating components should be simple without a helper.